Unidata/awips2/docs/install/install-cave.md

 ### System Requirements

+!!! error "MacOS Monterey version 12.3 and above no longer supports Python2.
+This will cause several visualization aspects to fail in CAVE.
+If you update to MacOS 12.3 CAVE will not be fully functional.
+A potential workaround is to run a Virtual Machine with a different OS (older Mac or possibly CentOS7) and run CAVE inside of that."

 - Will need admin privileges to install `awips-python.pkg`
 - NVIDIA Graphics card is recommended, however some Intel Graphics cards will support a majority of the functionality